yeslogic/prince-docs/docs/command-line.md

   <dd>
     <p>The capture/replay system saves a copy of all the information in a job to
     a specified directory, conveniently allowing it to be replayed later for debugging purposes.
-See also <xref linkend="capturereplay"/>.</p>
+See also <a href="/doc/help/#the-capture-replay-system">The capture/replay system</a>.</p>
   </dd>
   <dt id="cl-control"><code>--control</code></dt>
   <dd>
     <p>The Prince Control Protocol is a synchronous bidirectional protocol that
     consists of a sequence of "chunks" sent via the standard input and output streams.
-    For more details, please check the detailed documentation in the separate <xref linkend="cmd-control"/>
+    For more details, please check the detailed documentation in the separate <a href="/doc/server-integration/#prince-control-protocol">Prince Control Protocol</a>
     chapter.</p>
   </dd>
   <dt id="cl-structured-log"><code>--structured-log=<span class="replaceable">LEVEL</span></code></dt>
   <dd>
     <p>The Structured Log option is a formatting option for Prince's output to stderr.
-    For more details, please check the detailed documentation in the separate <xref linkend="structured-log"/>
+    For more details, please check the detailed documentation in the separate <a href="/doc/server-integration/#structured-log">Structured Log</a>
     chapter.</p>
   </dd>
   <dt id="cl-fail-dropped-content"><code>--fail-dropped-content</code></dt>